Understanding du vs df: Measuring Disk Usage Correctly

 Root-reserved blocks Affects Avail No effect

-Lina: Got it — so when df says "90% full" but du only finds 60% worth of files, that's exactly this gap?
+Lina: Got it.
+So when df says 90% full but du only finds 60% worth of files, that is exactly this gap.

 Linny-senpai: Exactly.
-Let's look at the three main causes one by one.
+There are three main causes.
+Let's look at them one by one.

 Culprit #1: Deleted-But-Open Files

-Linny-senpai: The number one cause of df vs du mismatch: "files that were deleted but are still held open by a process."
+Linny-senpai: The number one cause of a df vs du mismatch is this: files that were deleted but are still held open by a process.

-Lina: Deleted but still held open...?
-How is that even possible?
+Lina: Deleted but still held open?
+How is that possible?

 Find Deleted-But-Open Files